devkupro/AleoDNS/README.md

 ```
 2. Use Makefile to run

-- run server by cli
+- run server by CLI
 ```bash
 make backend
 ```

-- run UI by cli
+- run UI by CLI
 ```bash
 make frontend
 ```